Does Zelectric Motors sell complete vehicles?

 If I order a car from you, how long until delivery?

 The timetable varies.
 Generally no more than 6 months after work on your project build begins.
 Sometimes less.
 Safety is our main concern.
 Every detail is checked and rechecked.

 After my production order and initial payment, how will I track progress on the car?

 Once your vehicle goes into production, you will be updated every 30 days.
-You will receive digital photos of work accomplished to date, along with billing for labor and material costs exceeding the initial deposit.
+You will receive digital photos of work accomplished to date, along with billing for any client-approved labor and material costs exceeding the initial deposit.
 Your vehicle will be built strictly according to your original purchase agreement's build sheet.

 Zelectric Motors offers the finest re-configuration and electric propulsion of vintage VWs available today.
 Our re-engineering design is the product ofthe same specialized team that built the record-holding fastest street-legal electric at Pike's Peak Hill Climb in 2012.
 Zelectrics have been featured at a number of Concours d'Elegance events, won various awards, and have been reviewed and celebrated internationally by worldwide media - from the Wall Street Journal and CNN to Robb Report.